-	I have a long list of keyboard on my phone and on my computer.
+For context, I have a long list of keyboards on my phone and on my computer.

 I mostly use all these keyboards to correct text that I pull out of Google Translate.
 Because honestly, I am slow at typing in most of them.

-But I’m the slowest in Korean.
-The reason is that Korean — unlike every other script I’ve typed in — hasn’t got a phonetic keyboard, and the keys aren’t arranged in any way that resembles a QWERTY layout.
+But I’m the slowest to type in Korean.
+The reason is that Korean — unlike every other script I’ve typed in — hasn’t got a QWERTY keyboard.

-You have to know Korean Hangul to read the above, but suffice it to say that the layout is unintuitive.
+You have to know Korean Hangul to read the above, but suffice it to say that the layout is not the same as QWERTY.

 7. Korean and Japanese are quite similar

-Digging a little deeper, I’ve found other people commentating on this.
+Digging a little deeper, I’ve found other people commentating on similarities between Korean and Japanese.
 Here’s what I’ve found that is similar between Korean and Chinese grammar.